tildearrow/furnace/doc/2-interface/menu-bar.md

 - _**find/replace**:_ shows [the Find/Replace window](../8-advanced/find-replace.md).

-- **clear**: allows you to mass-delete things like songs, instruments and the like.
+- **clear**: opens a window that allows you to mass-delete things like songs, unused instruments, and the like.

 # settings